Bill Tancred: Sport

-Life outside of sport
+Life outside sport

-Tancred also served in the Army, first with the 1st East Anglian Regiment and then with the Army Physical Training Corps.
+Tancred also served in the Army, first with the 1st East Anglian Regiment in Aden 1964 and then with the Army Physical Training Corps as a staff instructor at The Royal Military Academy, Sandhurst.
 After his military service, he attended Loughborough College for teacher training, and then went on to Loughborough University, renowned for its sporting reputation, for a master's degree in human biology.
 He then obtained another master's degree by research, in physical education.
-Continuing his education he received a N.A.T.O.
-Fellowship to study for a doctorate in sports management in the United States.
+Continuing his education he received a NATO Fellowship to study for a doctorate in sports management in the United States (West Virginia University).

-As an academic he has taught and lectured in schools, colleges, polytechnics and universities, and among his many positions was for a long time the Director of Physical Education and Sport at Sheffield University as well as the Professor of Sports Studies at Buckinghamshire Chilterns University College.
+As an academic he has taught and lectured in schools, colleges, polytechnics and universities, and among his many positions was for a long time the director of physical education and sport at Sheffield University as well as the professor of sports studies at Buckinghamshire Chilterns University College and the University of Suffolk including lecturing in 1976–1980 at the Trent Polytechnic, Clifton, the Education School.

+At Sheffield University he developed the UK's first postgraduate degree courses in both Sports Management and Sports Coaching.
+The latter, unlike any other sports course, combined physical education with scientific and clinical expertise from a medical school in 1991.
+As a former soldier, Bill created another "first" - a postgraduate diploma level in physical education and sports studies - specially created for Army Physical Training Corps (APTC) officers and offered by Sheffield University from 1989.
+No other university had previously accepted military officers in this way in sport studies.
+This innovation facilitated and opened doors for all APTC personnel to secure places in other higher education institutes to study for master's degrees and diplomas in medical rehabilitation, health studies, sports sciences and sports leadership.
 He is also a published author, having written a number of books as well numerous articles and has presented papers at conferences in subjects relating to human sports performance, health related fitness and coaching.
-In November 2016 he published an autobiography.
+In November 2016 he published an autobiography and during COVID lockdown (2020) published Ageing Youthfully - A Way of Life.
+With his interest in films and second world war he recently published another book (2024) entitled British and U.S.A.
+Film Stars who served in World War 2 (Amazon Books).

-After his retirement from competition, Tancred remained actively involved in sport and served on several committees, including being Chairman of the International Athletes Club and President of Sheffield University's World Student Games Directorate.
-He later became the National event coach to the British Amateur Athletics Board (BAAB) and also coach of UK Athletics and the International Association of Athletics Federations (IAAF).
+After his retirement from competition, Tancred remained actively involved in sport and served on several committees, including being chairman of the International Athletes Club and president of Sheffield University's World Student Games Directorate.
+He later became the national event coach to the British Amateur Athletics Board (BAAB) and also coach of UK Athletics and the International Association of Athletics Federations (IAAF).
 In 2007 he joined the board of the British Olympic Association.
-He has been active in pushing forward proposals to encourage greater participation in schools.
+He has been active in pushing forward proposals to encourage greater sport and physical activity participation in schools.

-Professor Tancred is also the Chairman of the Suffolk Sport Board.
-Having been resident in Sheffield for 25 years, he moved back to Felixstowe in 2014.